 The structure of a typical course will require students to read materials supplied by the university, study related materials, and perform personal research on selected topics.
 Confirmation of learning may be determined via papers, projects, quizzes or exams.

-All MBA students take four courses a year and complete an independent research thesis (MBA590) over the course of two years, under the supervision of graduate faculty.
+All MBA students take five courses a year and complete an independent research thesis (MBA590) over the course of two years, under the supervision of graduate faculty.